-The anti-Asian movement led to the Chinese Exclusion Act of 1882 (see text here) and Gentlemen’s Agreement (with Japan) of 1907, both of which severely limited immigration from Asia (though the Gentlemen’s Agreement allowed Japanese immigrants, overwhelmingly male, to bring their families over, so the male-female imbalance in the Japanese community was less severe after this point than in the Chinese immigrant community).
+The anti-Asian movement led to the Chinese Exclusion Act of 1882 and the Gentlemen’s Agreement (with Japan) of 1907, both of which severely limited immigration from Asia.
+Support was bolstered with propaganda.

 A judge says to Miss Columbia, “You allowed that boy to come into your school, it would be inhuman to throw him out now — it will be sufficient in the future to keep his brothers out.”
 Note the ironing board and opium pipe carried by the Chinese.
 An Irish American holds up a slate with the slogan “Kick the Heathen Out; He’s Got No Vote.”

-The following cartoon pointed out how immigrants from other countries were now working to keep Chinese immigrants out.
+The following counter-propaganda pointed out how immigrants from other countries were now working to keep Chinese immigrants out.
 The bricks they’re carrying say things like “fear,” “competition,” “jealousy,” and “non-reciprocity.”

 During World War II, attitudes toward the Chinese shifted as they became the “good” Asians as opposed to the “bad” Japanese.
-However, it wasn’t until the drastic change in immigration policy that occurred in 1965 with the passage of the Immigration and Nationality Act that Asia (and particularly China) became a major sending region for immigrants to the U.S.
+However, it wasn’t until the drastic change in immigration policy that occurred in 1965, with the passage of the Immigration and Nationality Act, that Asia (and particularly China) re-became a major sending region for immigrants to the U.S.